EBIvariation/vcf-validator/README.md

 ### Linux

 The build has been tested on the following compilers:
-* Clang 7
+* Clang 10
-* GCC 5
+* GCC 9

-NOTE: Currently the Linux compilation doesn't work in Ubuntu 18 or newer.
+NOTE: Currently the Linux compilation doesn't work in Ubuntu 18.
 We are working on fixing this.
-The Linux compilation is tested and working in Ubuntu 16.04.
+The Linux compilation is tested and working in Ubuntu 16.04 and 20.04.

 #### Dependencies